mipimipi/smsync/README.md

       conversion: copy
     - source: '*'

-In former releases (< smsync 3.0) a configuration file in [INI format](https://en.wikipedia.org/wiki/INI_file) was required (`SMSYNC.CONF`) instead of a YAML file.
-If no `smsync.yaml`exists, smsync is taking a potentially  existing `SMSYNC.CONF` and converts it into a YAML file `smsync.yaml`.
-After that, the old configuration file is obsolete and can be deleted.

 #### <a name="general"></a>General Configuration

 smsync interprets the configuration file.
 In the example, the root folder of the source is `/home/musiclover/Music/SOURCE`.
 The next two entries are optional.
 They tell smsync to use 4 cpus and start 4 worker processes for the conversion.
 Per default, smsync uses all available cpus and starts #cpus worker processes.